rutupatil27/Todo_List/README.md

-# Todo_List
+# To-Do List (WIP)

-A simple and elegant To-Do List web app built using HTML, CSS, and vanilla JavaScript.
-Allows users to add, complete, and delete tasks.
-(Work in progress — more features coming soon!)
+📝 A simple to-do list built using HTML, CSS, and JavaScript.
+Currently supports:
+- Adding new tasks via prompt
+- Marking tasks as complete

+🚧 More features and responsive design will be added soon!